-- Proximity to public transportation

-- Proximity to communities with historically low Vote by Mail usage

-- Proximity to population centers

-- Proximity to language minority communities

-- Proximity to voters with disabilities

-- Proximity to communities with low rates of household vehicle ownership

-- Proximity to low-income communities

-- Proximity to communities of eligible voters who are not registered to vote

-- Proximity to geographically isolated populations, including Native American reservations

-- Proximity to college campus or university

-- Access to accessible and free parking

-- The distance and time a voter must travel by car or public transportation

-- Traffic patterns near vote centers and ballot drop-off locations
+- Proximity to public transportation - Proximity to communities with historically low Vote by Mail usage - Proximity to population centers - Proximity to language minority communities - Proximity to voters with disabilities - Proximity to communities with low rates of household vehicle ownership - Proximity to low-income communities - Proximity to communities of eligible voters who are not registered to vote and may need access to same day voter registration - Proximity to geographically isolated populations, including Native American reservations - Proximity to college campus or university - Access to accessible and free parking - The distance and time a voter must travel by car or public transportation - Traffic patterns near vote centers and ballot drop-off locations - The need for alternate methods for voters with disabilities to cast a ballot - The need for mobile vote centers in addition to the number of Vote Centers established pursuant to this section

 Prior to 2018, VRE performed an analysis of the VCA criteria and created a VCA Story Map.
-VRE will use this same data for the 2024 Vote Center and Ballot Drop Box locations.
+VRE will use this same methodology for future Vote Center and Ballot Drop Box locations.
 A complete list may be found in Appendix H.